HaiderAlboloushi180/HaiderAlboloushi180/README.md

 ### Hi there 👋

-I am 15 years old from Kuwait 🇰🇼
+# Soy Kuwaiti 🇰🇼
+# I'M PART OF THE LOUSHI GANG 😎

+I know how to prgram in Swift🦅🤓

-Learning Swift right now 💻
+Learning Web Development 💻

 Ask me about movies 🎬